IELT Exam Syllabus 2017

 IELTS Listening section:

-The Listening section of IELTS has four sub-sections.
-The first one is a conversation between two people set in an everyday social context.
-Second is a monologue or a speech.
-Third section is a conversation among a maximum of four people set in an academic setting and the final one is a monologue on an academic subject, for instance, an academic lecture.
-Each section is heard only once.
+The Listening section of the IELTS exam consists of four sub-sections.
+The first is a conversation between two people in a daily social context.
+The second is a monologue or speech on a general topic.
+The third involves a conversation among up to four people in an academic setting, while the fourth is a monologue on an academic subject, such as a lecture.
+Each audio is played only once, so careful listening and focused practice are essential to score well in this section.

 IELTS Reading section: